 Untildate will also be prefilled with the current date.
 Change this to the last day of the accounting period for which you are calculating amortization.

 Click Create.
 The report will calculate amortization amount for each intangible asset.

 Before creating a new report, all prior amortization must be calculated and entered for all intangible assets.
-The calculation worksheet bases calculations on book values of intangible assets on the first day of the defined period.
-If these are incorrect, both current and future amortization calculations will be wrong.
-(If amortization for prior accounting period has not been entered, you can calculate and enter it by creating reports with earlier date ranges.
+The calculation worksheet assumes book values of intangible assets are valid from the first day of the defined period.
+If this is not true, both current and future amortization calculations will be wrong.
+(If amortization for a prior accounting period has not been entered, you can calculate and enter it by creating reports with earlier date ranges.
 However, these must be created in chronological order.

 Brilliant Industries has only one intangible asset.
 Based on the amortization rate entered for it, the Amortization Calculation Worksheet produces the following for 2018:

 If you are satisfied with calculated figures, click on New Amortization Entry on the report:

 This will copy the figures from the report into an actual transaction in the Amortization Entries tab.
 There, you can edit the figures if needed.
 The Amortization Calculation Worksheet is just a worksheet to give you good starting point so you don’t have to calculate all the figures from scratch.